powervr-graphics/Native_SDK/BUILD.rst

 Repository Dependencies
 -----------------------
-Other than the platform specific build tools specified below the SDK satifies all of its own required dependencies internally either by distributing them as part of the SDK or via the use of cmake external projects (externalproject_add).
+Other than the platform specific build tools specified below the SDK satisfies all of its own required dependencies internally either by distributing them as part of the SDK or via the use of cmake external projects (externalproject_add).

 Platform setup
 --------------